 We’re goin’ to a singin’ over at Pleasant Hill Church.

-other spellings: going to a singing, singing convention, and gospel singing
+variations: going to a singing, singing convention, gospel singing

 ★ "A singin’" was often a big social event in small towns - food, fellowship, and music all rolled together.
 In some places it’s also called a "singing convention." ★